jodihum/aws-terraform-demo/README.md

 2. I am assuming for HA it is sufficient to use Multi-AZ RDS, and that I don't need to have another copy in a different region.

+3. I am assuming it is OK to use Lambda Proxy Integration.
+It seems sufficient for my purposes, and easier.